 Another old stomping ground for me was The Chattaway.
 A bit on the outskirts of the main strip this charmer is one of the restaurants in St Pete that is a must-visit.
-They have a beautifully unique outdoor tropical garden to sit and enjoy yourself.
+They have a beautifully unique outdoor tropical garden to sit in and enjoy yourself.
 Their bathtub gardens are legendary.
-In St. Pete since 1951, this is definitely a place that locals love.
+In St. Pete since 1951, this is a place that locals love.

-The Chattaway is known for their char-broiled burger that’s delicious and the relaxing laid back atmosphere.
+The Chattaway is known for its char-broiled burger that’s delicious and the relaxing laid back atmosphere.
 You may be surprised to find a room inside set up for “high tea.”
 If you’re looking for that lovely experience be sure to make a reservation.